How can digital solutions address training challenges and encourage positive behaviour change?

 Let’s take a look at some of the high level issues facing safeguarding professionals today:

-- The volume of issues being dealt with and the diversity and complexity of them are quickly becoming vaster; such as sexual exploitation, FGM and neglect.
+- The volume of issues being dealt with and their diversity and complexity is becoming more vast; such as sexual exploitation, FGM and neglect.

 - Positive behaviour changes to frontline professionals is an indication of effective training and development.
 Within all safeguarding roles it is vital for professionals to not only continue to safeguard vulnerable children and adults, but to develop their skills on a continuous basis, not only by refreshing their training but by building on their existing knowledge.